 - Fire Support

-The Coastal Rangers are equipped with a wide range of modern weapons, similar to those used by other elite forces worldwide with similar roles.
-The most common weapon among the Coastal Rangers is the Swedish AK 5 (a highly modified FN FNC) is most common with an underslung Colt M203 grenade launcher.
-They also use the AK 4 (Heckler & Koch G3) and the KSP90 (FN Minimi LMG).
-Officers can also use the Glock 17 and Glock 19 semi-auto pistols.
-They also have available a range of anti-tank and anti-aircraft weapons.
+The Coastal Rangers are outfitted with a diverse array of modern weapons, similar to those used by other elite forces worldwide with similar roles.
+The most common weapon among the Coastal Rangers is the Swedish AK 5, a highly modified FN FNC, often outfitted with an underslung Colt M203 grenade launcher.
+They also use the AK 4 (a Heckler & Koch G3 variant) and the KSP90 (FN Minimi LMG).
+Officers may also carry Glock 17 and Glock 19 semi-automatic pistols.
+Additionally, they have access to a variety of anti-tank and anti-aircraft weapons.